vanessafcosta/slotu-http4k/challenges/02_greeter2.md

 [Building on the previous exercise](./01_greeter.md), we want to make improvements to make the greeter app more user-friendly.

 The user should get a form on the home page where they can input their name.
 Once they submit the form, they should get a new page with the greeting message displayed.
+Test-drive this new feature.

 ## Supporting materials

 The following content can be read top to bottom.
 You might need to research a few things by yourself in the provided documentation links.

-### How do I write HTML pages?
+### Installing Handlebars in the project

 Using the Handlebars templating engine, we can return HTML web pages from the routes.